 We do this by very carefully considering the meaning of the English brand name, and then using a creative translation process to come up with the best Chinese brand name possible.

-- We talk to you to better understand your English brand name.
+- Our team will talk to you to get a better understanding of your English brand name.
 We look for a story or specific branding strategy behind the name.
-Together with you, we set the factors that will be used to guide the creative process and judge the final names.
+Working with you, we set the factors that will guide the creative process, and judge the final names.

 - We come up with several different potential Chinese translations.

-- We search online and perform a trademark search to eliminate Chinese brand names that are already trademarked in China or are otherwise already in use by a company in your industry.
+- We search online and conduct a trademark search to eliminate Chinese brand names that are already trademarked in China or are otherwise already in use by a company in your industry.

 - We discuss the remaining names and choose the best three to five names based on the meaning, sound and “feel” of the name.

-- Optionally, we send out a survey to 10-100 Chinese consumers in our database and add that data to our report.
+- Optionally, we send out a survey to 10 to 100 Chinese consumers in our database and add that data to our report.